-BOB: Thanks for spending time with me today, especially when so much is going on with COVID.
+CONSULTANT: Thanks for spending time with me today, especially when so much is going on with COVID.
 I think the thing that stood out the most is your firm’s passion for people.
 I’m sure a lot of people will benefit from our time together.

 MICHAEL: I enjoyed it.
 I Iook forward to seeing it on our website.

 What does this have to do with executive recruiting?
 EVERYTHING!
 The owners of Chase & Associates bring a great deal more to the table than their exceptional recruiting skills.
 You cannot recruit visionary leaders without being a visionary leader.

 Blog updates, epic whitepapers, and much more.